AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/edit-record-types.md

    The last-accessed workspace should open by default.

-1. (Optional) Expand the downward-pointing arrow to the right of an existing workspace name and select the workspace that you want to create record types for.
+1. (Optional) Expand the downward-pointing arrow to the right of an existing workspace name and select the workspace that you want to edit record types for.
 1. Hover over the card of a record type and click the **More** menu ![](assets/more-menu.png) in the upper-right corner of the record type card, then click **Update appearance**.

     ![](assets/update-appearance-link-from-more-menu-on-record-type-card.png)

-1. In the Update record type box, update the following information:
+1. In the **Update record type** box, update the following information:

     * **Record name**: Edit the record type name, if needed. <!--correct this - I asked Garik to change this field to "Record type name"-->
     * **Appearance**: Edit the color and shape of the icon associated with the record type.
 Do the following: